Tips and Resources for CFANS Students

 - Make your own decisions.
-Advisers can help you define options, but they cannot decide for you.
+Advisors can help you define options, but they cannot decide for you.

 Resources for Students

-Each year, CFANS awards more than $1 million in general scholarships to its students.
-We also offer funding connects to achievement, majors, diversity, study abroad, research, internships, and more.
-Explore your options and apply for funding!
+Each year, CFANS awards more than $1.5 million in academic scholarships to its students.
+The college also offers grants for student development opportunities such as study abroad, research, conference attendance, internships, and more.
+Explore your options and apply for funding.

 The U offers more than 600 student groups, clubs, professional organizations, and honor societies, as well as 500 intramural sports leagues in 21 sports.
 You're sure to find something that fits your interests.
 See a list of all student groups here and a list of intramural sports here.